A woodland and water country park near Norwich, offering water sports, walking, cycling or bird watching.

 Whitlingham Country Park Introduction

 This woodland and water park just southeast outside Norwich at Trowse is a great place to walk, cycle, picnic or bird watch.
 Built on the site of a quarry whose gravel was used for a number of major local construction projects, Whitlingham offers a full range of water-based activities, including sailing, windsurfing, kayaking, rafting and canoeing - all of which can be undertaken in a safe and fun learning environment.
 Training is available for novices from the water sports centre, where you can hire a craft on the day, or you can bring your own and buy a day-pass to float your boat.
 The education centre also operates courses in a number of non-waterbased outdoor activities, such as off-road biking, climbing and archery.
 Other things to do around the country park include moth and bat evenings, pond dipping, quarry safaris and a canoe trail.
 You will find miles of paths to walk or cycle along and a historic flint barn, which has been converted into a visitor information centre, cafe and WC.
-NOTE: Be aware that several of our readers have reported getting a parking ticket for being only a minute or two late on their expiry time.
+NOTE: Be aware that several of our readers have reported getting a parking ticket for being only a minute or two late on their expiry time - you have been warned!

 We start our tour of Whitlingham Country Park in the car-park at the Great Broad.
 There are a number of pay & display car-parks around the park, but the one adjacent to the visitors centre is the most popular.
 The visitors centre is a large converted flint barn and contains a number of displays, a Broads Authority tourist information centre and a good cafe - serving a range of drinks, snacks and meals.

 One of the pay & display car parks at Whitlingham Park

 The entrance to the Whitlingham visitor centre and cafe